LOVE ASTEROIDS

 the mystical soul union

-Psyche in Pisces is the mystical soul union.
-Your deepest bonds feel dissolved, archetypal, sometimes wordless, sometimes experienced most strongly in dream and prayer as much as in daily encounter.
-The shadow is idealization that cannot survive the real person: the soul recognition is genuine but the human partner is asked to be the archetype.
+Psyche in Pisces is often read through mystical or archetypal soul union.
+Deep bonds may feel wordless, dreamlike, or spiritually rooted as much as daily and practical.
+The shadow is idealization that cannot survive the real person: the soul recognition may be genuine, but the human partner is asked to be the archetype.
 The work is to let the soul bond include the ordinary human.

 Read the full guide →